-Q: Are there any limitations on posting material within the closed system of Blackboard?
+Q: Are there any limitations on posting material within the closed system of Canvas?

-Q: If I don't use Blackboard for my courses, can I still place articles on an open course resource (e.g., Wordpress, Blogspot)?
+Q: If I don't use Canvas for my courses, can I still place articles on an open course resource (e.g., Wordpress, Blogspot)?

 A: Only if the items meet the criteria above and if you find a way to restrict access to your students (e.g., password protection through Adobe Acrobat Professional).
 Otherwise, you should probably seek permission, or consider links to items in the library's databases.

-Q: Can I download pdf or html articles from the library's databases and place them on my Blackboard course site?
+Q: Can I download pdf or html articles from the library's databases and place them on my Canvas course site?

-Q: Can I borrow a book from the library or through Interlibrary Loan, scan it to pdf, and place it on my Blackboard course site?
+Q: Can I borrow a book from the library or through Interlibrary Loan, scan it to pdf, and place it on my Canvas course site?

 A: Because of portion limitations, it is never okay to scan an entire book (or journal issue).
-You may post 10% of the book or journal issue on your Blackboard course site.
+Many universities advise that you may post up to 10% of the book or journal issue on your Canvas course site.
 If you want your students to read an entire book, you may place it on library reserve or require it as a textbook, which addresses Factor 4 of the fair use guidelines regarding the effect on the market for the book.

-Q: Can I put one chapter at a time on Blackboard?
+Q: Can I put one chapter at a time on Canvas?

-A: This is probably not a good practice, again because of Factor 4 (see above).
+A: This is not a good practice, again because of Factor 4 (see above).

 Q: Can my students group together to buy one textbook and then make photocopies to share?